On this panel, all page elements are presented as a nested list. Here you can select, move, nest, duplicate, rename, and

 On this panel, all project pages are presented as a nested list.

 Here you can find ready-to-use values grouped into sections for different purposes.
-If you change the theme value, the changes will be applied in every place where you've used it.
+If you change the theme value, the changes will be applied in everywhere you've used it.

 This shows how the page is going to look for your site visitors.
 There are no controls or panels in this mode, but you can see how interactive effects and animated components work.

 You can move pages any way you want so that the panels don’t overlap them.

 Zoom in and out to get an overall view of the page design or to take a closer look at the details.

 Resize to see how the page is displayed on devices with a different screen width.

 Drag & Drop + position absolute